Jccqt/BattTray/README.md

 flag exists — the day a mouse, headset or controller that does report over HID is plugged in, the answer is one command away.

-The sweep costs ~105 ms, nearly all of it in opening handles and parsing descriptors rather than in enumeration (~2 ms).
+The sweep costs ~165 ms for the 20 interfaces above, nearly all of it in opening handles and parsing descriptors rather than in enumeration (~5 ms) — the cost tracks how many devices are attached, so it is the ratio rather than either figure that carries.
 That is fine on demand and far outside the single-digit milliseconds `IPeripheralProvider` is polled against, which is why this lives in the diagnostics tool and why a HID provider will need a cheaper shape than a full sweep.
 That shape is a cache invalidated by device-change events rather than rebuilt per poll — see [Design notes](#device-change-notifications-and-the-poll-behind-them), where the seam for